ballerina-platform/module-ballerinax-milvus/README.md

 ## Setup guide

 To utilize the Milvus connector, you must have access to a running Milvus instance.

-### Step 1: Install Milvus

-You can install Milvus using one of the following methods.
+You can use one of the following methods for that.

-#### Option 1: Using Docker
+### Option 1: Using Docker

-1. Install Docker: Make sure Docker is installed on your system.
+1. Make sure Docker is installed on your system.

-2. Run Milvus standalone: Use the following command to start a Milvus standalone instance:
+2. Use the following command to start a Milvus standalone instance in docker

 ```bash
 docker run -d --name milvus -p 19530:19530 -p 9091:9091 milvusdb/milvus:v2.6.0 milvus run standalone
 ```

-#### Option 2: Using Milvus Cloud (Zilliz)
+### Option 2: Using Milvus Cloud by Zilliz

-1. Create a Zilliz account: Visit Zilliz Cloud and create an account.
+1. Create a Zilliz account: Visit [Zilliz Cloud](https://cloud.zilliz.com/) and create an account.

-2. Create a collection.
+2. Create a new cluster.

-3. Get connection details: Note down the endpoint and API key for your cluster.
+3. Navigate to the API Keys section and generate an API key.

 ## Quickstart